Style Guidance home / Class and Social Standing

 What to know

 Historically, ghetto referred to a low-income section of a city entirely or nearly entirely occupied by a racial or ethnic minority.
-The earliest uses of the term (in the 16th century) referred to sections of cities in Italy where Jews lived.
-In the 20th century, the term became widely associated with Nazi-era forced relocations of Jewish populations in occupied Europe, particularly in Poland, as well as with largely African American and Black neighborhoods in US cities, where they quickly became linked to a lower socioeconomic status, generalized poverty, and a state of disrepair.
-“Ghetto” is also used as slang, with elements of reclamation in some avenues of Black popular music (e.g., Jay-Z’s “So Ghetto”).
+In the US, the term has often been associated with largely Black neighborhoods and implied a lower socioeconomic status, generalized poverty, and a state of disrepair.
+“Ghetto” is also sometimes used colloquially, with elements of reclamation in some avenues of Black popular culture and music (e.g., Jay-Z’s “So Ghetto”).

 Additional resources